Wintersheim

-Wintersheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Wintersheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 The municipality lies in Rhenish Hesse about 9 km west of the Rhine, between Mainz and Worms.
 It belongs to the Verbandsgemeinde Rhein-Selz.

 History

 8th century

 In 766, Wintersheim had its first documentary mention in the Lorsch codex.
 On 17 June 766, a man named Hairdin made the first gift to the Lorsch Abbey of a vineyard that yielded 4 Ohm – about 160 L – of wine.
 Following over the next 40 years were 17 further donations of vineyards.
 Winegrowing, therefore, must have played an important rôle in the Wintersheim municipal area in the 8th century.

 15th to 18th century

 In 1467, Landgrave Hesso von Leiningen-Dagsburg died.
 His holdings fell to his sister Margarethe von Leiningen-Westerburg.
 Her brothers, who were styled von Leiningen-Hartenburg, raised fierce opposition to this, and Margarethe had to call on Elector Palatine Friedrich I for help.
 She promised the Elector in a partition agreement in 1471 half of the disputed 19 villages for his successful support.
 After Margarethe's death, her son Reinhard I of Leiningen sold Elector Palatine Philip “the Upright” a share of the villages in question.
 Among the sold villages was Wintersheim, which thereby became Palatine.
 Wintersheim received in 1589 a court and village charter.
 It can be found in the Hessian State Archive, Darmstadt (Hessisches Staatsarchiv Darmstadt) in the “Weistümer” collection under the number 118.
 In the framework of the Napoleonic Wars, there came the first invasion by French Revolutionary troops.
 The end of Electoral Palatinate rule came after 1796.
 Wintersheim was assigned to the canton of Oppenheim.